 The Built Environment is, indeed, of major importance within the context of the wider social and economic environment and its quality is directly correlated to the emergence of serious diseases such as respiratory ones, and others that are psychological or psychiatric.
 Recent predicaments have shown the limitations of building efficiency, comfort conditions, and deficiencies of the different dimensions of the Built Environment in, both, the indoors and outdoors.
 As a result, well-referenced solutions are now emerging and developing, ranging from proposed alterations to the space organization, building materials, and design of urban areas, in an effort to increase resilience, improve air quality and lower energy requirements of using materials.
 However, there are more lessons to be learned and efforts to be made towards a more sustainable and resilient environment, by means of a multidisciplinary scientific and policy-making effort.

-For the importance and urgency of this theme, IEREK is organizing the first international conference on “ Health & Environmental Resilience and Livability in Cities - The challenge of climate change " in collaboration with the Department of Engineering, University of Perugia, Italy to be held as a Hybrid event, consisting of, both, online and physical delivery in Perugia, Italy.
+For the importance and urgency of this theme, IEREK is organizing the first international conference on “ Health & Environmental Resilience and Livability in Cities - The challenge of climate change " in collaboration with the Department of Engineering, University of Perugia, Italy to be held online.
 By focusing on sustainable and comfortable urban built environments, with an emphasis on the correlation between architecture, engineering, and medicine facets in regards to comfort and wellbeing, we find the need to further pursue advancements in this conference's field.
 This conference brings together researchers and practitioners from the Engineering and Health sectors to involve them in a conversation that emphasizes what it is to take part in the science of built environment and climate change and human resilience.

 Because the conference embraces active participation and a welcoming atmosphere, it will be followed by a comprehensive and constructive workshop that aims to provide insight and enlightenment to all who wish to broaden their horizons on the subject and take part in its propulsion.
 The workshop features acknowledged scientists from different parts of the world to discuss the correlation between environmental issues and health consequences.
 Medical science and engineering contribute to this aim through a discussion on recent scientific findings, as well as operative solutions thanks to keynote lectures and round tables.